rhino-linux/rhino-pkg/README.md

 flags:
     --help/-h: Display this page
-    --exact/-e: Displays only packages with [input] in their name"
+    --exact/-e: Displays only packages with [input] in their name
 ```

 #### Supported languages